kravishan/Distributed-web-crawler/README.md

 `python node.py 5002`<br />
 `python node.py 5003`

 You also need to start a Prometheus server to collect and store metrics.
-You can start the server by running the following command in a separate terminal window:
+You can start the server by running the following command in a separate terminal window:<br />
-` python node.py 9000`
+`python node.py 9000`

 Then, in another terminal window, you can run the app.py file to interact with the distributed web crawler: